 Introduction: Embracing Agroforestry

-Agroforestry, a sustainable land management approach, weaves together the realms of agriculture and forestry to create resilient ecosystems that benefit both the environment and communities.
-In this article, we'll delve into the theoretical foundations of agroforestry and explore real-world examples, focusing on its practical application in South America.
+Agroforestry blends agriculture and forestry to create resilient ecosystems that benefit the environment and communities.
+This article explores the foundations and real-world applications of agroforestry, especially in South America.

 Theoretical Framework: Understanding Agroforestry